 You've probably seen cars driving along with little black strips dangling down from the back touching the road.
 A car's metal body, riding on rubber tires, builds up a static charge as it drives down the road with air rubbing past it.
 The theory is that strips like this prevent static electricity from building up on the car body, reducing radio interference, electric shocks when you open the doors, and car sickness.
-Do these things work?
-I have absolutely no idea, but one thing is certain: to do anything useful, they must be connected both to the metal car body and touching the ground, completing an electric circuit between the two—and if they're dangling in mid-air (as many of them are) they're a complete waste of time.
+Do these strips work?
+No, they're entirely useless.
+In the 1980s, English trading standards officers prosecuted a company for selling anti-static strips because they simply do not work as described: car tires are 10 million times more effective at transmitting static charges to Earth (New Scientist, 4 July 1985, p.63).
+But even if they did work, one thing is certain: to do anything useful, they must be connected both to the metal car body and touching the ground, completing an electric circuit between the two—and if they're dangling in mid-air (as many of them are) they're a complete waste of time.

 Static isn't just a problem for vehicles that move; it can affect moving people as well.
 If you have floor coverings made from synthetic fibers, you probably get a static charge every time you walk over them.
 That's not normally anything to worry about, but it can be a problem if you're working in an office with sensitive electronic or computing equipment.
 That's why, if you're soldering sensitive electronic components into a circuit, it's usually a good idea to wear an electrically conducting wrist-strap to carry any static safely to Earth.
 Factories and work places often use anti-static flooring (rubber mats or carpets) to save the need for everyone to wear straps.
 They look just like normal floor coverings, but they're made with a good proportion of electrically conducting carbon fibers dotted among the ordinary rubber or nylon (synthetic plastic) fibers.